The application process

 Have you been accepted to one or more universities as a free mover?
 Congratulations!

 If not, try to repeat the application process with new destinations.
-In case of any problem, I am here to help you.
+If there is any problem, we are here to help you.

 If you have received more than one admission offer, you should pick one of them as your final choice.

-Then, contact your international mobility responsible, mentioned in the step 5 of this guide, and inform her/him that you have been succesfully admitted to …(the university that you have just chosen).
+Then, contact your international mobility representative, mentioned in step 5 of this guide, and inform them that you have been successfully admitted to …(the university you have just chosen).
 Consequently, ask for the learning agreement.
-It is such an important document if you want your credit mobility to be recognized towards your degree once you come back.
+It is such an essential document if you want your credit mobility to be recognized towards your degree once you return.

 And boom, you’re done!
 Enjoy your next semester abroad!